Fall 2021 and Spring 2022 Announcements

-If anyone has symptoms of the flu or COVID-19 (fever, cough, rash, shortness of breath, loss of taste or smell, etc.) or shows signs of symptoms during the screening process, they are to:
+If anyone has symptoms of the flu or COVID-19 (fever, cough, rash, shortness of breath, loss of taste or smell, etc.) or shows signs of symptoms during the screening process, they must:

-If you have been in direct contact with anyone suspected of or confirmed to have COVID-19 regardless of your vaccination status, you should:
+If anyone has been in direct contact with someone suspected of or confirmed to have COVID-19 regardless of their vaccination status, they must:

 Please note: Contact is defined as within 6 feet for 15 minutes or more.

-If you’ve had indirect contact with someone who tested positive for COVID-19 (even if you are fully vaccinated), please email firstname.lastname@example.org to notify us, and we will work with you to determine if it is safe for you to come on campus.
+If anyone had indirect contact with someone who tested positive for COVID-19 (even if fully vaccinated), please email email@example.com immediately to notify us, and we will work with them to determine if it is safe for them to come on campus.

-HACC employees, please see the “What should I do before going to a HACC campus?” section of the Information for Employees webpage for detailed instructions on what you should do prior to coming on campus.
+HACC employees should refer to the “What should I do before going to a HACC campus?” section of the Information for Employees webpage for detailed instructions on what they should do prior to coming on campus.